mixelpixel/Lambda-University/README.md

 #### Ryan Hamblin lectures
 ##### [2nd Lecture](https://youtu.be/-9h9f600Q3Y): `this` 4 RULES OF `this`
 ##### [3rd Lecture](https://youtu.be/LtW4eEK39SE):  "this.js" Homework review
-- NOTE: blocked out video/AUDIO ONLY
+- NOTE: some blocked out video/AUDIO OK
 ##### Closing sprint meeting (not recorded)